percona/everest-doc/docs/contribute.md

       -  has not been reported already
       -  is scoped to a single bug

-## Contributing to Percona Everest code:
+## Contribute to Percona Everest code:

 If you’d like to submit a code patch, follow the [Contributing guide in Everest code repository](https://github.com/percona/percona-everest-backend/blob/main/CONTRIBUTING.md).